 PLEASANT SPRINGS, TEXAS.
 Pleasant Springs is a rural community located about five miles northeast of Centerville in central Leon County.
-This settlement probably began in the late 1800s and was probably closely tied to a neighboring area known as Davis or Davisville.
-Early residents included the Davis and Jackson families, and the oldest marked grave in Pleasant Springs Cemetery is that of S. I. Jackson, who died in 1900.
+This settlement began in the latter half of the nineteenth century and was probably closely tied to a neighboring area known as Davis or Davisville.
+Early residents included the Davis and Jackson families.
+Cyrus Davis, a freed slave from the Redland Plantation near Centerville, purchased land in the area in 1868, and the oldest marked grave in Pleasant Springs Cemetery is that of Davis, who died on June 10, 1893.
 In 1915 the Davis-Pleasant Springs School, an African-American school, operated as part of the Centerville District.
 During the 1930s county highway maps listed the community of Davisville in the area of Pleasant Springs and showed a church, school, and two businesses.
 In the 1960s Pleasant Springs was listed on highway maps and was still depicted in the late 1990s.
-No population figures were available in 2000.
+No population figures were available in 2000 or 2010.

 Pleasant Springs Cemetery website (http://www.rootsweb.com/~txleon/cemeteries/pr/pleasantsprings.htm), accessed March 12, 2014.

 Image Use Disclaimer

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.